 - Other Course Information

+Important health and safety information and safe operating procedures are communicated during class time.
+You must receive this information to work independently in the studio and you may not operate any equipment or use any process that you have not received safety training for.
 Class Discussions and Critiques empower individuals to take risks in their art practice and learn from each other.
-The atmosphere of the studio should facilitate a genuine support of every student’s best creative practice through: active dialogue, critical constructive feedback and mutual respect.
+It is of utmost importance that all students participate fully by attending all classes and remaining welcoming and open to all points of view.
+The atmosphere of the studio should be characterized by courtesy and mutual respect.
 Participating in the group critiques is an important part of providing constructive feedback for your peers.
 Active questioning and differences of opinion, respectfully expressed in a spirit of collaboration and mutual exchange, contribute to a positive and supportive group dynamic.
 It is your responsibility to contribute positively in this shared space and come to class prepared, on time and ready to contribute to the activities of the day.
 Attendance at Visiting Artist talks represents a component of this category.
-In addition to noted participation during critiques, evidence of participation must be in the log/sketchbook.
+Evidence of participation must be in the log/sketchbook.

 Textbooks, Materials & Fees:

-A studio material fee of $25.00 must be paid to the School of the Arts office in TSH 414 within the first two weeks of classes.
-This fee enables SOTA to supply some of the basic communal materials in a cost effective and convenient manner to our students as well as covers the costs of studio expendables such as paint, spackle and associated materials for your exhibitions and critique spaces.
-These materials are available to you to facilitate your work for presentation and critique.
+A studio material fee for this must be paid to the School of the Arts office in TSH 414 within the first two weeks of classes.
+This fee enables SOTA to supply some of the basic communal materials in a cost effective and convenient manner to our students as well as communal consumable materials used in the workshops and exhibition spaces.

 While we attempt to cover most basics students will be required to augment this list by purchasing certain items according to individual choices pertinent to the resolution of particular assignments.